 The Office of Accessibility will engage in an interactive process with students to identify reasonable accommodations, which includes a review of the Academic and/or Housing Request Form and appropriate documentation, as well as a meeting with the Assistant Dean.
-After you have submitted your request form, we will contact the student to schedule an appointment (external documentation does not need to be submitted prior to requesting an appointment).
+After you have submitted your request form, we will contact the student to schedule an appointment.
+Along with their accommodation request, students should also provide any available documentation that indicates a history of disability diagnosis and/or history of accommodations.

 Documentation should establish the need for an accommodation due to the presence of a substantially limiting condition(s) impacting the student's access to the learning or living environment.
 If students have access to documentation, they should submit it along with the request form, however, appointments can still be made if a treatment provider is in the process of submitting documentation.
 Documentation may be submitted via email, mail, fax, or in-person: